Dime Bags Artist Spotlight: Sirron Norris

 As a fan of Norris’ work and an ode to our company’s roots in San Francisco, we asked Sirron Norris to create two patch designs for our bags.
 He created two of our favorite patches today, the Sup Dog and Bear patch.
 We are immensely grateful to have these works of art as part of our Dime Bags line up.
 To commemorate our ongoing relationship with Norris and to showcase his work with San Francisco General Hospital Foundation, we flew out to join him during the painting of this project and filmed the incredible process.
 You can view the clip above.

-If you’re a fan of Sirron Norris’s work and would like to support his art, check out the two patches we offer from Sirron Norris, specifically made for Dime Bags below!
+If you’re a fan of Sirron Norris’s work and would like to support his art, check out the collection we offer from Sirron Norris, specifically made for Dime Bags!